vyos/vyos-documentation/docs/configuration/trafficpolicy/index.rst

 .. code-block:: none

-   vyos@vyos# set traffic-policy shaper MY-SHAPER class 30 Possible completions:
+   vyos@vyos# set qos policy shaper MY-SHAPER class 30 Possible completions:
-      bandwidth    Bandwidth used for this class
-      burst        Burst size for this class (default: 15kb) ceiling      Bandwidth limit for this class
+      bandwidth    Available bandwidth for this policy (default: auto) burst        Burst size for this class (default: 15k) ceiling      Bandwidth limit for this class
       codel-quantum
-                   fq-codel - Number of bytes used as 'deficit' (default 1514) description  Description for this traffic class
+                   Deficit in the fair queuing algorithm (default 1514) description  Description
-      flows        fq-codel - Number of flows (default 1024) interval     fq-codel - Interval (milliseconds) used to measure the delay (default 100) +> match        Class matching rule name
+      flows        Number of flows into which the incoming packets are classified(default 1024) interval     Interval used to measure the delay (default 100) +> match        Class matching rule name
-      priority     Priority for usage of excess bandwidth queue-limit  Maximum queue size (packets)
+      priority     Priority for rule evaluation
+      queue-limit  Maximum queue size
-      queue-type   Queue type for this class
-      set-dscp     Change the Differentiated Services (DiffServ) field in the IP header target       fq-codel - Acceptable minimum queue delay (milliseconds)
+      queue-type   Queue type for default traffic (default: fq-codel) set-dscp     Change the Differentiated Services (DiffServ) field in the IP header target       Acceptable minimum standing/persistent queue delay (default: 5)

-For instance, with :code:`set traffic-policy shaper MY-SHAPER class 30 set-dscp EF` you would be modifying the DSCP field value of packets in that class to Expedite Forwarding.
+For instance, with :code:`set qos policy shaper MY-SHAPER class 30 set-dscp EF` you would be modifying the DSCP field value of packets in that class to Expedite Forwarding.